Roon/timey-wimey/README.md

 This tool does not modify your system time globally.

+When adjusting the time in a negative direction, WSJT-X waits the amount of the time delta before accepting the new time.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first